 L&M also partners with Iron Range Engineering (IRE), Itasca Community College (ICC), and Minnesota State University Mankato Bell Program to bring engineering internships to students throughout the school year.

 In Yankton, South Dakota, L&M has established relationships with local schools and crafted similar work-based learning programs.

 “We have two 18-year-old students working with us and earning credit toward graduation,” said Kristina Cap, a human resources manager with L&M Radiator’s Yankton facility.
 “It’s really a perfect match because these students are not looking at college after high school, so their internship is really us working with them to ensure a smooth transition into an L&M career after graduation.
 In the meantime, they can explore our departments and roles to explore what’s best for them.”

 “In today’s world, learning – through education, training, or experience – and working are no longer independent of each other,” said Hertling.
 “The innovation-driven industry L&M occupies demands that people weave learning opportunities throughout their careers to upgrade their skills and acquire new competencies.”

 This work-and-learn model goes hand-in-hand with business-supported apprenticeship programs, a tool that connects learning directly to work and helps employers recruit, train and advance well-qualified employees.

-The apprenticeships teach and train entry-level employees how to become highly skilled, productive, and safe employees.
-L&M apprentices earn while they learn, which helps to take financial pressure off the apprentices.
+The apprenticeships teach and train entry-level employees how to become highly-skilled, productive, and safe employees.
+L&M apprentices earn while they learn, which helps to take the financial pressure off the apprentices.
 Currently, L&M has eight apprentices going through these programs.